bxparks/AUniter/jenkins/README.md

 * `Test`: upload `AceButton/tests/*Test` to an Arduino UNO board connected to `/dev/ttyACM0`, run the AUnit tests, and verify that they pass or fail

-Normally, you would first verify that the `auniter.sh --test` works successfully when you run it on the commmand line.
+Normally, you would first verify that the `auniter.sh test` command works successfully when you run it on the commmand line.
 If it works on the command line, then Jenkins should be able to use the same command in the `Jenkinsfile`.